CristopherH95/CPSC-386-Pong/README.txt

-Pong in Pygame
+Pong -- No Walls in Pygame
 written by Cristopher Hernandez

-First player to score over 10 points is the winner
+First to score 7 points is the winner.
+The player controls horizontal paddles with left and right arrow keys.
+The vertical paddle is controlled with the up and down arrow keys.
+The AI opponent will track the ball to attempt to beat the player.

 To run the game: execute pong.py (e.g. run 'python pong.py' on the command line)

-Player 1 Controls:

-'W' -> move up
-'S' -> move down

-Player 2 Controls:
+Player controls:

-'Up Arrow' -> move up
-'Down Arrow' -> move down
+'Up' --> Move vertical paddle up
+'Down' --> Move vertical paddle down
+'Left' --> Move horizontal paddles left
+'Right' --> Move horizontal paddles right